Hennepin County Conciliation Court

 The Court's decision

 Normally the Court will not decide your claim at the time of the hearing.
-When a decision is reached, you will receive a "Order of Judgment" in the mail.
+When a decision is reached, you will receive an "Order of Judgment."
 You must give the court your current address so that you receive this Order.
 The Court's decision becomes final on the date and time shown on the Notice.
 Read all documents from the court very carefully.

 What to do if you win a judgment